hassanvfx/ios-framework/README.md

 - open the `Xcode project` inside `DemoApp`
 - notice inside the workspace both the `SPM` and the `DemoApp`
 - rename `Xcode project` called `DemoApp.xcodeproj` by a relevant `{YOUR_FRAMEWORK_NAME}.xcodeproj`

+# How to name your module?

+- {ModuleName}Lib -> if the framework doesn't feature any UI
+- {ModuleName}Kit -> if the framework features both models and UI elements
+- {ModuleName}SDK -> if the framework is a development toolset

 ### LIB UPDATE (SPM FOLDER)